oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ### Footnotes

 [1]Methods are written in the section “related methods”.
-[2] If no class is written(As for most methods/fields) assume it’s in the service itself.
+[2] If no class is written(As for most methods/fields) assume it’s in the manager itself.
 [3] Procedure here happens for every cluster separately.
-[4] if no vm is found for migration, In this situation we decide to make the service sleep for long interval because, affinity groups are enforced at that point.
+[4] if no vm is found for migration, In this situation we decide to make the manager sleep for long interval because, affinity groups are enforced at that point.
 [5] The migration command will be done automatically to take into account other policies that might be in use.
 [6] It’s important to keep getting the same groups in the same order each time.
 That’s why we will use SortedSet.
-The order is kept because affinity group are not supposed to change during migrations and if an affinity group will change then it can be fixed by emptying the last migrations list(thus temporarily allowing opposite migration and preventing the service from shutting down unnecessarily).
+The order is kept because affinity group are not supposed to change during migrations and if an affinity group will change then it can be fixed by emptying the last migrations list(thus temporarily allowing opposite migration and preventing the manager from shutting down unnecessarily).
 [7] candidate host is the host we think is going to be the host that the next vm should migrate to.
 But, we are using the scheduler’s automatic migration thus the scheduler may decide to migrate the vm somewhere else.
 [8] Vms in error state can’t migrate.
 [9] The migration might fail.
 But, because we don’t want to cause migration loop we prefer to assume that the migration will succeed when we decide which host should be the one that the vms will migrate to.